andrey-popov/pheno-htt/Analysis/README.md

 Internally, this executes program [mtt-hists](../EventProcessing/prog/mtt-hists.cpp) for SM tt ROOT files produced in section &ldquo;[Generation/Showering](../Generation/Showering)&rdquo;.
 A default smearing of 20% is applied to mimic reconstruction effects; its value can be configured if needed.
 Script [`buildTemplates.py`](buildTemplates.py) combines all histograms in a single file `ttbar.root`.
-It also applies a k-factor of 1.6.
+It also applies a k-factor of 2 and efficiency of additional event selection.
 All templates are normalized to an integrated luminosity of 1&thinsp;pb<sup>-1</sup>.
 Constructed systematic variations can be plotted using script [`plotVariations.py`](plotVariations.py).